slopezpereyra/slopezpereyra.github.io/_posts/2024-10-20-AMemoryOfMyFather.md

 One memory, in particular, comes to me, conjured through the mystic fingers of the night.
 L and I are swimming in a hostile summer day.
 At sunset, tired and sublimely happy, we head back to my house.
-As it was usual in the hellish summers, there is a blackout and we have no electricity.
+As it was usual in the hellish summers of Corrientes, there is a blackout and we have no electricity.
 A familiar dilemma is
 faced: Open the windows and allow the nightly breeze to flow, but with it the innumerable mosquitoes; keep the windows closed, the plague at bay, and bare the heat.
 And then, when the final rays of light are finally perishing, as if